 There are a number of trails in the area.
-This site does not lend itself to be No benches, picnic tables, no portable bathrooms. handicap accessible at this time.
+The main trail is accessed from Orleans with an accessible parking area.
+No benches, picnic tables, no portable bathrooms.

 LOCATION: SHEEP POND WOODLANDS CONSERVATION AREA- 46.31 acres off Rt.
 137